mrexox/serverless-file-processing-example/README.md

 1. Enable **Cloud Functions API**
 1. Enable **Google Task API**.
 Create a queue, put its name to `GCLOUD_TASKS_QUEUE` env variable
 1. Create a Google Cloud Storage bucket.
 Put its name to the `BUCKET` env variable
-1. Create a Firestore database and put its name to `FIRESTORE_DATABASE` env variable
 1. Enable **Cloud Deployment Manager V2 API**